eshusingh/Swiggy-Case-Study-/README.md

 <img src = "https://github.com/eshusingh/Swiggy-Case-Study-/assets/96975090/cb85234b-74fe-4663-8f9e-2c23da496a02" width = 500 height = 400>

 # Case Study Questions
-1. Find customers who have never ordered.
+1. We need to figure out customers in our database who are dormant (have not ordered).
-2. What is the average price per dish?
+2. We need to calculate the average price at which we are providing each dish.
-3. Find top restaurant in terms of number of orders in June.
-4. Find restaurants with monthly sale greater than x.
+3. For the month of June, find the restaurant which had the maximum revenue.
+4. We need to recognize our top performers for the month of June (revenue greater than 500)
 # HINTS
 1. Find those users whose user id is in users table but not in orders table.
 2. Join menu and food tables and then group them by food id; using average as aggregate function.
 3. Extract the month from the given date; then use COUNT(*) to check which orders belong to the particular month. after than join orders table with restaurants.
+4. Concept of extracting month from date, using Sum aggregate function and Joins.

 # Results
 ## Query 1